HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

 Another way to look at this is: What configuration needs to change in order to produce comparable results?

+For specs used, scroll to bottom of article.

 ## Quality

 Quality is again a subjective matter.
 Let's look to some of the pictures produced and see the differences.